Aaron-Bopp/TIM/40_Evergreens/Use Obsidian tags as temporal classifiers.md

 ##### Temporary metadata is an entry point to your second brain

+Temporal just means that when I create tags, I do so knowing that I will eventually change or remove them.
+This means that they describe some current aspect of the note, that may change over time, and I can use the tag to group notes that have that aspect.

-Temporal tags mean that they can be used in combination with other metadata, such as note modified time.
+This means that they can be used in combination with other metadata, such as note modified time.
 If I search for \#TO tags and sort by ascending time I can see the most recent things I needed to do, and if I sort by descending time I can see the things I've procrastinated the longest.
 While tags are not directly connected to modified time (I can modify a note without removing the tag), it does mean I have seen that note recently and thus have seen that tag.
 This is just another way of interacting with your [[second brain]]: [[Your second brain should be frictionless access to a curated base of knowledge]]

 ##### Classifications group notes with similar metadata